standardese/standardese/README.md

 ## Installation

 Standardese uses [CMake](https://cmake.org/) as build system.
-Simply clone the project and run `cmake -DSTANDARDESE_BUILD_TEST=OFF --build . --target install` to build the library and the tool and install it on your system.
+Simply clone the project and run `cmake -DSTANDARDESE_BUILD_TEST=OFF <source_dir>` followed by `cmake --build . --target install` to build the library and the tool and install it on your system.

 Both require libclang - only tested with version `3.7.1` and `3.8`.
 If it isn't found, set the CMake variable `LIBCLANG_INCLUDE_DIR` to the folder where `clang-c/Index.h` is located,